 Since shifting her life around, Jennie has experienced great loss as well; A close friend to a drunk driving accident, a divorce, a cousin and friends to overdose, and even the friend and yoga student who built Arcana’s yoga studio in 2017.

 Arcana’s humble yoga studio was lovingly created by two men, free of charge, from the spirit of service and the skill in their hands.
 Just a few short months later, one of these blessed souls, John, passed away from an overdose, like far too many souls have, too soon here in Maine.
 John believed in Jennie’s vision, and his memory and care live on in our walls and hearts.
+Our yoga studio is truly a tribute to the power of recovery.

 A Business with A Mission